In this post, you’ll learn all about Korean numbers, including how to count to 1,000+ in Korean.

 19 십구 19 열아홉

-For each number, I have put the ten in bold so that you can see the distinction between the two in each Korean word.
+For each number, the ten is in bold so that you can see the distinction between the two in each Korean word.

 Korean Number Pronunciation

-For the following groupings, I will put the pronunciations next to each character so that you can see them side by side with the characters.
+For the following groupings, you will find the pronunciations next to each character so that you can see them side by side with the characters.

 Just like with the teens, the only character that changes in the group of 20s is the last one in the combination.

-The number 20 in the Sino numbers is written like this: 이십 and the pronunciation is isip.
+The number 20 in the Sino-Korean numbers is written like this: 이십 and the pronunciation is isip.

-The same goes for the native numbers in Korean.
+The same goes for the native Korean numbers.

 The native Korean word for 10 has stayed the same and a new character has been added to the front.
 The native Korean number 20 is 스물 and the pronunciation is seumul.